Business Journalism Curriculum

 JOURNALISM 301 (3)-Law and Communications

 Prerequisite: Junior standing.
 An examination of the development of First Amendment jurisprudence, the law of defamation, privacy, access, free press-fair trial, journalists' privilege, obscenity and pornography.
 The case study approach is used, but the emphasis is on the principles that underlie the landmark cases.
 This course can serve as an introduction to and preparation for further studies in communications law and/or the legal system in general.
-Abah
+Abah.

 Fall, Winter

-JOURNALISM 344 (Interdepartmental 344) (3)- Ethics of Journalism
+JOURNALISM 344 (3)- Ethics of Journalism

 Prerequisite: Junior standing.
 A study of the moral issues arising from the practice of modern journalism and communications.
 Includes examination of philosophical and theoretical foundations of ethics, the place and role of journalism in the larger society, and moral choices in the newsroom.
 Topics include: First Amendment freedoms, privacy, confidentiality of sources, conflicts of interest, cooperation with law enforcement, free press/fair trial, photojournalism, and issues of accountability.
 Appropriate for non-majors.
-Colón.
-Fall
+Staff.

-JOURNALISM 356 (4)-In-depth Reporting
+JOURNALISM 356 (4)-Investigative Reporting

 Spring